tardate/LittleArduinoProjects/ESP8266/SerialTest/README.md

 Powering up:

 * connect the CH340G USB adapter
-* fire up a terminal program set for 9600 baud with CR/LF (I'm using the serial console in the Arduino IDE)
+* fire up a terminal program set for 115200 baud with CR/LF (I'm using the serial console in the Arduino IDE)
 * turn on the 3.3V external power supply to the ESP8266
 * watch for a "ready" in the console window; pull the ESP8266 RST pin low to force a reset and try again (I seem to be doing this quite a bit)

-NB: depending on the firmware that the ESP8266 module has already installed, baud rate may be higher.
-I have noted that while it wants to connect at 9600 to accept console commands, debug info will often come out at 115200 baud.

 I'm mainly using the [nurdspace](https://nurdspace.nl/ESP8266#AT_Commands)